yoonmoonsick/YMS_KnifeJuggler/README.md

 ## Feat - Knife Juggler

 Your Dexterity increases by 1, and you achieve expertise in Acrobatics.
 You gain a specialized ability to throw a dagger, causing bleeding in your target.
 This ability can be activated as an Action, Bonus Action, or Reaction.
-When you throw a dagger using this skill, your Dexterity modifier is applied to both the attack roll and the damage roll.
+With this Feat, when you throw a dagger, you add your Dexterity modifier to the hit roll, minus your Strength modifier.
+If you hit, you add your Dexterity modifier to the damage.

 ### Spell - Throw Dagger (Action), Throw Dagger (Bonus Action), Throw Dagger (Reaction)